mit-rss/intro_to_linux/README.md

    `linux_exercise.txt`.
 4. Run `sanity_checker.py` to double check that your answers are correctly formatted.
-5. Provide a single command for each of the following questions.
+5. Provide a single command for each of the following problems.
 If multiple answers are possible, choose the shortest answer.
 All of your commands should work regardless of your current working directory.
 [Hint](https://www.gnu.org/software/bash/manual/html_node/Tilde-Expansion.html)